zeusmedina/cs-implementing-a-hashtable-lab-codeU/README.md

 }
 ```

 `MyHashMap` extends `MyBetterMap`, so it inherits the methods defined there.
 The only method it overrides is `put` which calls `put` in the superclass — that is, it calls the version of `put` in `MyBetterMap` — and then it checks whether it has to rehash.
 Calling `size` returns the total number of entries, `n`.
 Calling `maps.size` returns the number of embedded maps, `k`.
-If the ratio of `n` to `k` exceeds the threshold, `FACTOR`, we call `rehash`.

 The constant `FACTOR`, which is called the **load factor**, determines the maximum number of entries per sub-map, on average.
+If `n > k * FACTOR`, that means `n/k > FACTOR`, which means the number of entries per sub-map exceeds the threshold, so we call `rehash`.

 *  In `javacs-lab08`, run `ant build` to compile the source files.
 Then run `ant test2`, which runs `MyHashMapTest`.
 It should fail because our implementation of `rehash` throws an exception.
 Your job is to fill it in.